-Methodology Emissions Factors and Global Warming Potentals Exclusions Scope 1 (Immediate Consumption Equipment - Refrigerant losses from Company- owned equipment) Scope 3 "Fuel-and- Energy-Related Activities Not Included in Scope 1 or Scope 2" (Immediate Consumption Equipment - Electricity use in Company-owned equipment, and Refrigerant losses and Electricity use in Bottler-owned equipment) TCCC recognizes a default refrigerant annual loss rate of 1.5 percent of charge.
+1 ccounting Manual Methodology Emissions Factors and Global Warming Potentials Exclusions Scope 1 (Immediate Consumption Equipment - Refrigerant losses from Company- owned equipment) Scope 3 "Fuel-and- Energy-Related Activities Not Included in Scope 1 or Scope 2" (Immediate Consumption Equipment - Electricity use in Company-owned equipment, and Refrigerant losses and Electricity use in Bottler-owned equipment) TCCC recognizes a default refrigerant annual loss rate of 1.5 percent of charge.
 TCCS cold drink equipment (coolers, vending machines and fountain dispensers) throughout its sales territories range from Countertop, 1 Door (100-300L), 1 Door (>300L), 2 Doors, 3 Doors, 4 Doors, Chest (Reach In), Open (Air Curtain), Open Top, and Specialty.
 Refrigerants include CFC, HFC, HCFC, CO 2 .
 The size of vending machines can vary from a 0-300 can machine, 300-500 cans, 500+ cans, and others.
 The breakdown of the refrigerant type used within our fleet of coolers assumed in our calculations is based on 2010 data.
 Given our progress in introducing HFC-free and CO 2 equipment, this breakdown may have changed.
 The cold drink equipment inventory is estimated through internal processes administered by Corporate departments including Commercial Leadership, Marketing and Finance.
-The commercial data used for units of cold drink equipment are requested quarterly from our bottling system for the top markets.1 Of the those that respond, results account for approximately 85% of total sales volume.
+The commercial data used for units of cold drink equipment are requested quarterly from our bottling system for the top markets.
+Results from this survey account for approximately 85% of total sales volume.
 The remaining 15% is reported under a "Rest of World" total.
 The data also includes a breakdown of the equipment type, and the proportion of system cold drink equipment that is owned by TCCC is estimated using facility production volume from the reporting year.
-Scope 1: IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) Scope 3: Electricity: Country- specific electricity factors: (2020 Edition), 2018 factors, International Energy Agency Data Services Refrigerant Losses: Beverage Industry Environmental Roundtable's Beverage Industry Sector Guidance for Greenhouse Gas Reporting, December 2010 N/A Scope 1 (Corporate Aircraft) Professional Flight Management (PFM) system as TCCC employees schedule corporate aviation flights.
-Corporate aircraft emissions are calculated using the mass of aviation fuel used and relevant emissions factors. and the Global Atmosphere, Section 7.8.1.
-Databases on fuel properties () 2 IV/A Scope 2 (Manufacturing) Records for purchased electricity, steam, and heating, are used to calculate GHG emissions for Scope 2.
+1 Scope 1: IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) Scope 3: Electricity: Country- specific electricity factors: (2021 Edition), 2019 factors, International Energy Agency Data Services Refrigerant Losses: Beverage Industry Environmental Roundtable's Beverage Industry Sector Guidance for Greenhouse Gas Reporting, December 2010 Hot and cold drink equipment related to Costa Limited Scope 1 (Corporate Aircraft) Corporate aircraft data are collected in the Professional Flight Management (PFM) system as TCCC employees schedule corporate aviation flights.
+Corporate aircraft emissions are calculated using the mass of aviation fuel used and relevant emissions factors.
+IPCC, 1999, Aviation and the Global Atmosphere, Section 7.8.1.
+Databases on fuel properties () 2 N/A Scope 2 (Manufacturing) Records for purchased electricity, steam, and heating are used to calculate GHG emissions for scope 2.
 The majority of these emissions are associated with electricity purchases.
-In addition, a portion of emissions are allocated to Scope 2, based on the amount of electricity from local cogeneration equipment or electricity generation.
-TCCC collects electricity, hot water andsteam consumption data directly from utility bills or utility meters on a quarterly basis.
-Heat and steam emissions are adjusted for Country-specific electricity factors: (2020 Edition), 2018 factors, International Energy Agency Data Services Fuel Combustion (heat factors) Intergovernmental Panel on Climate Change Guidelines for National Greenhouse Gas Inventories (2006) - Indirect emissions from standalone (i.e., not co-located) warehouses, distribution centers and offices (based on emissions being lower than threshold of five percent of total
+In addition, a portion of emissions are allocated to scope 2, based on the amount of electricity from local cogeneration equipment or electricity generation.
+TCCC collects electricity, hot water, cooling and steam consumption data directly from utility bills or utility meters on a monthly basis.
+Heat and steam emissions are adjusted for the type of generation Country-specific electricity factors: (2021 Edition), 2019 factors, International Energy Agency Data Services Fuel Combustion (heat factors), Intergovernmental Panel on Climate Change Guidelines for National Greenhouse Gas Inventories (2006) - Indirect emissions from standalone (i.e., not co-located) warehouses, distribution centers and offices (based on emissions being lower than threshold of five percent of total